FISH LAKE TALQUIN IN FLORIDA

 Both parks offer an abundance of recreational facilities, including picnic areas with grills, play equipment, walking, cycling trails, and boat launching facilities.
 Characterized by hilly terrain, Anderson Park wooded areas, and beautiful vistas overlooking the lake are ideal locations for restroom and lunch breaks from a hard day fishing.

 High Bluff’s deep channel provides excellent winter fishing for stripers, a great place to fish wild shiners for largemouth bass.
-Again fish creek channel edges that run from Double Creek to the old wooden pier.
+Again fish creek channel edges run from Double Creek to the old wooden pier.
 Fish the creek channel and dock pilings for trophy bass and occasional striped bass.

 Stripers like small crankbaits, vibration lures, plastic worms, and stick baits in pockets of open water surrounded by lily pads.